pagkly/Zed/Investopedia3/Classical Economics.md

 Adam Smith’s 1776 release of the _Wealth of Nations_ highlights some of the most prominent developments in classical economics.
 His revelations centered around free trade and a concept called the "[invisible hand](https://www.investopedia.com/terms/i/invisiblehand.asp)" which served as the theory for the beginning stages of domestic and international supply and demand.

 This theory, the dual and competing forces of demand-side and sell-side, moves the market to price and production equilibrium.
-Smith’s studies helped promote domestic trade and led to more efficient and rational pricing in the product markets based on [supply and demand](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).
+Smith’s studies helped promote domestic trade and led to more efficient and rational pricing in the product markets based on [[supply and demand]](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).